WMU instructor teaching in class

 • If hired, all FYE instructors will submit a signed offer letter, P008 form, and completed syllabus.

-• Master’s Degree in any field, with preference given to those with prior teaching experience in higher education.
+• Master’s degree in any field or bachelor's degree with 2 years of relevant experience.
+Preference is given to those with prior teaching experience in higher education.

 • This position is limited to WMU exempt/salaried staff or temporary non-exempt/hourly employees.
 Benefits-eligible, non-exempt/hourly employees are not eligible to hold this position due to budget constraints which preclude payment of overtime wages that would be required by wage and hour laws.